markschl/snakecharmer/README.md

 The software makes use of the [Conda package manager](https://conda.io), the installation is thus pretty straightforward ([see instructions here](INSTALL.md)).

-## Configuring
+## Configuration

-The easiest is to copy the contents of the [config](config/) directory into a new analysis directory and rename `config.template.yaml` to `config.yaml` and `taxonomy.template.yaml` to `taxonomy.yaml`, and then modify the files according to your needs.
+The easiest is to copy the contents of the [config](config/) directory into a new analysis directory, rename `config.template.yaml` to `config.yaml` and `taxonomy.template.yaml` to `taxonomy.yaml`, and modify the files according to your needs.
 The two configuration files:

 * **`config.yaml`**: Main configuration file containing input and workflow definitions.
 [See here](docs/config.md) for a (incomplete) description.
 The available options are are further documented [in `config/config.template.yaml`](config/config.template.yaml).
 * **`taxonomy.template.yaml`**: Defines all available taxonomcic databases.
 [See here for details](docs/taxonomy.md), as well as [`config/taxonomy.template.yaml`](config/taxonomy.template.yaml) for examples.